 Recent research at Utah State University indicates that American and Chinese men resist ‘green’ behaviour because they see it as unmanly.
 As if caring for our home and wanting it to exist for our children and our children’s children is wimpish!
 Well I think men in Ireland are more enlightened and more comfortable in their sexuality than this research would suggest, but I do think that they tend to be – what would I call it? – energy-efficient.
 Now I know this is a huge generalisation but I’m going to say it anyway, in my experience men tend to prioritise convenience over most other considerations.
 If something is too much hassle it just doesn’t happen.
 So please do me a favour; forward this article onto all the men in your life, and ask them to forward it onto their friends.
-The aim of this blog is to make it easier to live sustainably in Ireland.
+The aim of this website is to make it easier to live sustainably in Ireland.
 Lets spread the word.